Weatherfield: StreetCars

 StreetCars is a taxi company which is situated on Victoria Street and is owned by Sally Metcalfe (Sally Dynevor) and Steve McDonald (Simon Gregson).
 Eileen Grimshaw (Sue Cleaver) has worked here for many years and upon her return, in 2013, managed to get her son, Todd (Bruno Langley), a job here too.
 After Todd is caught playing truant from StreetCars, Steve fires him and hires Gail McIntyre's (Helen Worth) new friend, Michael Rodwell (Les Dennis).

 In September 2015, Lloyd Mullaney (Craig Charles) moves to Jersey to start a new life with his girlfriend, Andrea Beckett (Hayley Tamaddon).
 Sally later buys his share of the company and gives husband, Tim Metcalfe (Joe Duttine) a managerial role in the business.

 Roy's Rolls

 Roy's Rolls is a café, situated on Victoria Street, which is owned by Roy Cropper (David Neilson).
 Hayley Cropper (Julie Hesmondhalgh), Roy's wife, was co-owner until her death in 2014.
 It was managed by Anna Windass (Debbie Rush) until she went to prison in 2017.
 Mary Taylor (Patti Clare) is a stand-in waitress here.
 Roy's fiancée Cathy Matthews (Melanie Hill) worked here until they separated in 2016.
-Shona Ramsey (Julia Goulding) and Aggie Bailey (Lorna Laidlaw) are currently employed at the café.
-It was formally located at 12 Rosamund Street before Roy bought Gail out of the business and moved to the current premises in 1999.
+Shona Ramsey (Julia Goulding) and Nina Lucas (Mollie Gallagher) are currently employed at the café.
+It was formerly located at 12 Rosamund Street before Roy bought Gail out of the business and moved to the current premises in 1999.